I love learning. I want to know everything.

 Where public discourse would really benefit is if the semi-informed — which is you and me in roughly 99% of issues being discussed — would just shut the fuck up and listen to people who have dedicated their lives to learning the things being discussed.

-If we’re talking about software or travel or small businesses, I have lots of fairly well-informed opinions.
+If we’re talking about software or travel or consulting, I have lots of fairly well-informed opinions.
 But I don’t know that I could even explain what macroeconomics is, let alone make informed choices about what’s best for global trade.